alfredobird/soccer-updates/README.md

 ## How it avoids showing you the wrong data

-The site's pickers aren't `<select>` elements, and a failed selection leaves the previous group on screen rather than raising an error.
-That looks normal and is wrong.
-So every run records which filters actually took:
+The site is an Angular app using Kendo UI controls.
+None of the pickers are `<select>` elements, and a failed selection leaves the previous view on screen rather than raising an error.
+A click that changes nothing still looks like a successful click.
+So nothing is taken on trust:

-- the run log prints the division and group per jornada
-- the page shows them under each heading
+- **Jornada.** The picker is a Kendo toggle-button group.
+After clicking, the run waits for the button to report `aria-pressed` *and* for the table content to actually change.
+Pressed alone isn't enough, because the button and the table re-render separately.
+A jornada that never switches is left out of the page entirely rather than shown with stale data under the wrong name.
+- **Division and group.** Recorded per jornada and printed in the log, and shown on the page under each heading.
+A jornada that returns a row identical to one already seen is dropped, since that means the filter didn't apply.
-- any jornada whose filters couldn't be confirmed gets an amber warning, on the page and in the shared text
+- Anything that couldn't be confirmed gets an amber warning on the page and in the shared text.

+Order matters here: division and group are selected *before* the jornada, because selecting them resets the jornada back to the first one.

 ## When it breaks